ikzelf/zbxdb/README.md

 # Enclosed tools:
 # zbxdb_starter
 this is an aide to[re]start zbxdb in an orderly way.
 Put it in the crontab, every minute.
-It will check the etc directory(note the lack of a leading '/') and start the configuration files named etc/zbxdb.{your_config}.cfg, each given their own logfile.
+It will check the etc directory (note the lack of a leading '/') and start the configuration files named etc/zbxdb.{your_config}.cfg, each given their own logfile.
 Notice the sleep in the start sequence.
 This is done to make sure not all concurrently running zbxdb sessions awake at the same moment.
 Now their awakenings is separated by a second.
 This makes that if running 10 monitors, they are executing their checks one after an other.
 **Schedule this in the crontab, every minute.**
 Make sure that ZBXDB_HOME is defined in your .bash_profile and also add the location of zbxdb.py to your PATH.
-In my case: PATH =$HOME/zbxdb/bin: $PATH
+In my case: PATH=$HOME/zbxdb/bin:$PATH
 # zbxdb_stop
 Just to stop all currently running zbxdb.py scripts for the user.

-# zbxdb_sender[.py]
+# zbxdb_sender.py
 this is used to really send the data to zabbix.
 Could be zabbix server, could be zabbix proxy, only depending on the location of your monitoring host.
 It collects the files from the out_dir and sends them in one session.
 Doing so makes the process pretty efficient, at the cost of a small delay.
-This is a bash script, that is replaced by zbxdb_sender.py that should also run on Windows **Schedule this in the crontab, every minute.**
+**Schedule this in the crontab, every minute.**

-# zbx_discover_oradbs
-bash script that performs the Oracle database discovery.
-Place in in the crontab, for a few times a day, or run in manually on moments that you know a new database has been created, or removed.
-# zbx_discover_oradbs.py - experimental
+# zbx_discover_oradbs.py
-python variant of the zbx_discover_oradbs bash script.
 It should be able to also discover windows machines.
 Requirement for that is that the remote powershell service is running.
-On Linux it runs wihout any problems and can replace zbx_discover_oradbs.
 Assuming ssh is configured with keys.
 ## configuration file - csv file with header:
 ```
 site;cluster;alert_group;protocol;user;password;password_enc;members